-Despite our nation's refusal to be ruled, the government that arose from the Revolutionary War has passed laws prohibiting rebellion or insurrection.
+The United States became a nation in an act of rebellion against the British Crown.
+After winning the Revolutionary War, it passed its own law prohibiting rebellion or insurrection.
 Although the law is rarely invoked, it carries serious penalties.
 The following article provides an overview of the federal crime of rebellion and insurrection and how it differs from sedition and treason.

 Rebellion and Insurrection, Sedition, and Treason